LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

         # credit the sender with the returned tokens
         availableBalance(senderAddress, tokenID) += amount + forwardedMessageFee
     else:
-        # this should not happen, the sending chain modified the token module
+        # this should not happen, the sending chain modified the Token module
         # the message is malicious and no tokens should be credited
         terminateEscrow(sendingChainID)
     stop CCM execution